emissary-ingress/emissary/reference/running.md

 ## `AMBASSADOR_ID`

 Ambassador supports running multiple Ambassadors in the same cluster, without restricting a given Ambassador to a single namespace.
 This is done with the `AMBASSADOR_ID` setting.
-In the Ambassador module, set the `ambassador_id`, e.g.,
+In the `ambassador Module`, set the `ambassador_id`, e.g.,

 ```yaml
 apiVersion: v1